orcfax/docs/docs/developer-manual/archived-docs.md

 [public announcement][medium-1] and in the subsequent incident [report][incident-35].

-Additionally, users and developers may find it informative to review the entire v0 [Incidents][incidentRepo-1] repository as it contains many critical learnings from the implementation of v0.
+Users and developers may find it informative to review the entire v0 [Incidents][incidentRepo-1] repository as it contains many critical learnings from the implementation of v0.